urooj-syeda/urooj-syeda/README.md

 ###

-<p data-importer="text" align="left"> I'm currently learning how to code in Python <br>🎯 Goals: Break into the Data Analytics workspace, Create interesting projects <br>🎲 Fun fact: I do art and graphic design on the side and have almost 20k instagram followers!</p>
+<p data-importer="text" align="left"> I'm currently learning how to code in Python <br> Goals: Break into the Data Analytics workspace, Create interesting projects <br> Fun fact: I do art and graphic design on the side and have almost 20k instagram followers!</p>

-###

-<h2 data-importer="text" align="left">I code with R, Python </h2>

 ###